Equal Opportunity Employer

 B. Certificates, Licenses, Registrations or Other Requirements

-• The Class 1 license is a requirement, therefore, an applicant must be 18 years of age.
+• Applicant must be 18 years of age.

 C. Other Knowledge, Skills or Abilities Required